DanielSouzaBertoldi/css-animations/README.md

-# css-drawings
+# CSS Drawings

-One of my hobbies is to create CSS animations, so here's all of them so far :)
+One of my hobbies is to create CSS animations, so here are all of them so far :)